apache/kyuubi/docs/monitor/trouble_shooting.md

 If you get this exception when creating a function, you can check your JDK version.
 You should update JDK to JDK1.8.0_121 and later, since JDK1.8.0_121 fix a security issue [Additional access restrictions for URLClassLoader.newInstance](https://www.oracle.com/java/technologies/javase/8u121-relnotes.html).

-### Failed to start Spark 3.1 with error msg 'Cannot modify the value of a Spark config'
+### Failed to start Spark 3.1 or above version with error msg 'Cannot modify the value of a Spark config'

 Here is the error message